Hear from the experts

 • The £2 million in BR-qualifying assets within the Discretionary Trust would not form part of John's estate for IHT purposes.

-• Assuming John held the BR shares for 2 years before transferring to a Trust, they will be IHT exempt and outside of his estate.
+• Assuming John held the BR shares for two years before transferring to a Trust, they will be IHT exempt (if certain conditions are met*) and outside of his estate.

 • As John is settling BR qualifying assets into a Trust, the potential lifetime transfer charge to IHT (usually 20%) is reduced to zero.